 I use media appropriate to the idea that wants expressing.
-My favorite and most challenging works are more experiential and interactive, rather than objects that hang in a frame on a wall, although I love creating traditional drawing and paintings, too.
+My favorite and most challenging works are more experiential and interactive, rather than the traditional frame on a wall, although I love creating traditional drawing and paintings, too.
 My love for community and place-making have spurred the creation of history-themed installations that also incorporate sound (or as many of the expressive arts as are appropriate).
 Learning modern technologies to then utilize in my time-based immersive installations keeps me on my toes!
 Collaborations with creators from non-art disciplines often are a natural pathway to final artworks.

-Hiring me to create place-appropriate content-rich works would be my great honor and pleasure.
+Commissioning me to research and create place-appropriate content-rich works would be my great honor and pleasure.

 When I create, I see my role as merely setting a stage and creating context.
 If this is done in a graceful, flexible, and transparent way, participants can bring their own sensitivities along with them and won’t feel pushed or manipulated – becoming therefore free to explore, be curious, and discover on the emotional and spiritual levels.
 Art in this sense is a kind of transformational magic.
 It restores the innate playfulness and creativity that is everyone’s birthright.

 For this reason, I call my art studio and business: Soul Restoration Arts.